AhnafNabil/poridhi.io.intern/NGINX as a Load-Balancer/5/README.md

 #### Create the NGINX EC2 Instance:
 - Launch another EC2 instance for the NGINX load balancer (let's call it `nginx-lb`) in our public subnet.
 - Configure the instance with a security group to allow incoming traffic on the load balancer port (typically port 80/443) and outgoing traffic to the NodeJS servers.
-- Assign a key pair for SSH access.
+- Assign a key pair e.g. <MyKeyPair.pem> for SSH access.

 #### Create the mysql EC2 Instance:
 - Launch another EC2 instance for the MySQL Database (let's call it `mysql`).